How to Find Graphics Card Details in Windows?

 What is Graphic Card Memory?

-Higher memory graphics card produces the better and smoother images to display on computer screen.
-You must need a high graphic memory card, if you are a video editor, graphic designer, a game lover or do any work that needs high resolution.
+You will need a high graphic memory card, if you are a video editor, graphic designer, a game lover or do any work that needs high resolution.

 Type of GPU (Graphical Processing Unit)